ihavalyova/DiAtomic/Diatom.tex.md

 # define the symbols for three isotopes
 mdata.molecule = ['58Ni1H', '60Ni1H', '62Ni1H']

-# and this is also a valid syntax
+# this is also a valid syntax
 mdata.molecule = ['58Ni 1H']
 mdata.molecule = ['58 Ni 1 H']
 ```